dappforce/subsocial-docs/docs/faq/MobileTutorial.md

 ![](https://cdn.discordapp.com/attachments/893485384154095640/936332003576516608/4.png)

-On the next screen you will have to re-enter your seedphrase in the correct order, to make sure you wrote it down.
+On the next screen you will have to re-enter your seed phrase in the correct order, to make sure you wrote it down.
 Enter it in the correct order and continue.

 ![](https://cdn.discordapp.com/attachments/893485384154095640/936332037718163486/5.png)